 When it comes to building a food truck you need to be cognizant of the deliverables you must meet to grow your business and then construct a mobile kitchen that will accommodate the necessary equipment and needed space.
 You certainly don’t want to underestimate the space and come up short, but you also don’t want to build too big and incur greater expenses, as a heavier vehicle uses up more gas.
 Some companies that build food trucks offer consultations, so even if you don’t wind up having the pros build it, you can at least hire them for a food truck consultation.

 Choosing the Right Food Truck Equipment

-One core part to any food truck design will be the equipment and where it is placed.
-Regardless of your business model you will need a food prep area, a washing station, and storage areas for paper and dry goods.
+One core part of any food truck design will be the equipment and where it is placed.
+Regardless of your business model, you will need a food prep area, a washing station, and storage areas for paper and dry goods.
 Built-in prep counters are ideal and should be made of food-safe materials like stainless steel (avoid wood).
-Any refrigerators, freezers or coolers should be bolted to the floor and placed strategically so weight is evenly distributed preventing one side of the truck to weigh significantly more than the other.
-Ovens, grills and fryers will need to be placed in an area where hoods and vents can go.
+Any refrigerators, freezers, or coolers should be bolted to the floor and placed strategically so weight is evenly distributed preventing one side of the truck to weigh significantly more than the other.
+Ovens, grills, and fryers will need to be placed in an area where hoods and vents can go.

 Design Your Service Window

 Your service window should be at an ideal height easy for transferring food and payment between workers and customers.
 If you have the room a custom window that plays into the design can be a fun feature that attracts customers.
 For example, if you sell seafood, a fish-shaped service window would provide a memorable experience for your customers.
 They would likely know you as “that cool trick with the fish window”.
 Installing a counter under your window is also ideal for storing napkins, cutlery, and condiments in an easy-to-reach location for customers.
 Be sure to get one that folds out of the way for when it is time to pack up and drive on.

 Graphics and Branding for Food Trucks